jitsi/handbook/docs/dev-guide/mobile-jitsi-meet.md

 sidebar_label: Jitsi Meet development
 ---

-This guide will help you setup a development environment to start working on the Jitsi Meet applications.
+This guide will help you setup a development environment to start working on the Jitsi Meet mobile app itself.

 :::caution
 Building the apps / SDKs is not supported on Windows.